WebOrigami/japan-hike-ebook/ReadMe.md

 $ npm run build
 ```

-This will generate a `myths.epub` file that you should be able to open in an ebook reader app.
+This will regenerate the `myths.epub` file that you should be able to open in an ebook reader app.